NCEI Development of Coastal DEMs

 5) Document DEM Development

-After a coastal DEM is developed by NGDC, the processing procedures, data sources, and analyses information are thoroughly documented in a technical report.
+After a coastal DEM is developed by NCEI, the processing procedures, data sources, and analyses information are thoroughly documented in a technical report.
 The technical report allows DEM users to understand the quality and accuracy of the DEM; it also allows anyone to replicate the DEM development process.
-NGDC creates a detailed metadata record for the DEM, which meets Federal Geographic Data Committee (FGDC) standards.
+NCEI creates a detailed metadata record for the DEM, which meets Federal Geographic Data Committee (FGDC) standards.

 6) Distribute DEMs

-When the DEM development process has been completed, the DEM is posted online for public access and use.
+When the DEM development process is complete, the DEM is posted online.
 Documentation and metadata accompany each of the DEMs.
-Additional Information on specific DEM projects, along with links to completed DEMs, can be found on the Integrated Models of U.S. Coastal Relief page.
+Information on specific DEM projects: Integrated Models of U.S. Coastal Relief.